sr-murthy/oedtools/docs/features.rst

 -  **null values in non-null columns** - a non-null column is defined as a column which must not contain any null values
--  **column values with incompatible data types** - data types of values inconsistent with the data type defined for the column in the given schema, e.g. string values in an integer or floating point column
+-  **column values with incompatible data types** - values with data types inconsistent with the column data type, as defined in the given schema, e.g. string values in an integer or floating point column
 -  **out of range values** - values not in the defined range of a column (this can be either a specific column range defined in the values